Guyana: Natural and Geographic Landscape

 Guyana can be divided into four natural regions:

-the grassy flat savanna in the south and the larger interior highlands (interior savanna) consisting mostly of mountains that gradually rise to the Brazilian border
+grassy flat savanna in the south and the more extensive interior highlands (interior savanna) consisting primarily of mountains that gradually rise to the Brazilian border

 Guyana is in the Neotropical realm.
 Ecoregions are classified by biome type - the major global plant communities determined by rainfall and climate.

 Vegetation map of Guyana